benwinding/ngx-auto-table/README.md

 ### Features include
 - Default filtering and sorting of all data
 - Uses RXJS observables
-- Uses angular material under the hood
+- Uses angular material theme and icons under the hood
 - Row and Bulk actions, easily configurable
 - Typed Data passed into the configuration